danknights/biol5950/example_01_comparative_genomics_with_ai.md

 There were a few errors, but it helped me resolve them, as follows.

-It required the software _roary_ for pan-genome analysis, which was missing from MSI.
+It required the software `roary` for pan-genome analysis, which was missing from MSI.
 Chatgpt told me how to install it with _conda_, but I used _mamba_ for the install process as described in the tutorial on [installing packages](installing_packages_with_conda.md).

-Then when _roary_ had an error, it told me to install _prokka_, which I did the same way.
+Then when `roary` had an error, it told me to install and run `prokka`, which I did the same way.

-When _roary_ was finished, chatgpt suggested that I make a phylogeny with _iqtree_.
+When `prokka` and `roary` were finished (about 10 minutes total), chatgpt suggested that I make a phylogeny with _iqtree_.
 I found the _iqtree2_ module already on MSI and made the tree.

 > Prompt: